hoonzis/hoonzis.github.io/_posts/2015-01-27-ncrunch-and-fsharpdata.md

 NCrunch issues
 --------------

 NCrunch won't compile your solution when FSharp.Data is referenced.
-This component internally references FSharp.Data.DesignTime which has to be avaiable for the compilation - and NCrunch does not have those libs available, because the DLL is not referenced the standard way, but must be provided by Visual Studio.
+This component internally references FSharp.Data.DesignTime which has to be available for the compilation - and NCrunch does not have those libs available, because the DLL is not referenced the standard way, but must be provided by Visual Studio.

 The current solution is to reference FSharp.Data.DesignTime manually.
-If you are using nuget, than the DLL can be found in the pacakages foder as shown bellow:
+If you are using nuget, than the DLL can be found in the packages folder as shown bellow:

 [![](http://2.bp.blogspot.com/-bhTeegAseTs/VMeJ7PPap_I/AAAAAAAAEMM/Dab5HZms5rM/s640/reference_fsharpdata.PNG)](http://2.bp.blogspot.com/-bhTeegAseTs/VMeJ7PPap_I/AAAAAAAAEMM/Dab5HZms5rM/s1600/reference_fsharpdata.PNG)

 Note that I have tested and had the same issue with FSharp.Data 2.1.0